Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 ####Fitness Classes page:
-Links to Fitness Classes
+Fitness Classes
 *  Go to the "Fitness Classes" page
-*  Verify that when you click each dropdown menu more information appears for each of the following services "Free Weight Altar Cardio Chapel, Kettlebell and Grit Class & Yin Yoga and Power Pilates
+*  Verify that when you click each dropdown menu more information appears for each of the following services "Free Weight Altar Cardio Chapel, Kettlebell and Grit Class & Yin Yoga and Power Pilates"
-*  Click on each social media icon
-*  Verify that a new tab opens and that relevant social media platform and account appears

 ####Trainers page:
+Trainers page
+*  Go to the "Trainers" page
+*  Verify that when you click on each modal button more information appears for each of the following trainers "Andrew Burns & Julie O' Leary"

-####Contact Us:
+####Contact Us page:

+Contact Us page
+*  Go to the "Contact Us" page
+*  Verify that when you click on the map pin that a new tab opens to google maps with the location of the gym.
+This is a fake location.

+Contact Us page
+*  Go to the "Contact Us" page
+*  Verify that when you enter details into the Temple Lean Contact Us Form that a name and email address are required
+*  Verify that message direction options exist in the drop down menu
+*  Verify that you can enter details into the Temple Lean Contact Us Form and hit Send My Fitness Message to Temple Lean!.
+Note the form is non functional at this time.

 * Project was built with mobile first design principles

 ### Deployment
 * Deployment project on Github
 * This project is hosted in github repository.
-It was developed using Git pod
+It was developed using Gitpod Links to repository https://github.com/Andrew-code2020/CI-MS-1-Lean-Temple
+* Open link to project static website  https://andrew-code2020.github.io/CI-MS-1-Lean-Temple/

 ### Credits